ipfs-inactive/interface-js-ipfs-core/SPEC/NAME.md

 ipfs.name.publish(addr, function (err, res) {
     // You now receive a res which contains two fields:
-    //   - Name: the name under which the content was published.
+    //   - name: the name under which the content was published.
-    //   - Value: the "real" address to which Name points. console.log(`https://gateway.ipfs.io/ipns/${res.Name}`) })
+    //   - value: the "real" address to which Name points. console.log(`https://gateway.ipfs.io/ipns/${res.Name}`) })
 ```